On-Page SEO

 Authoritativeness: Building credible standing over time

 Authoritativeness is about external recognition.
-It reflects whether others in the field, users, publishers, and other experts regard your content or site as a reliable reference.
-Unlike experience and expertise (which are largely about what you do and know), authority is largely what others say about you.
+Unlike experience and expertise which are largely about what you do and know authority is largely what others say about you.

 • Get cited and mentioned in roundups, studies, and expert guides as a reference source